astropy/halotools/docs/install.rst

 Verifying your installation
 ==============================

 After installing the code and its dependencies, navigate to some new working directory and execute the test suite.
+If you installed Halotools into a virtual environment as described in the :ref:`installing_halotools_with_virtualenv` section of the documentation, activate the environment before spawning a python session and executing the code below.

 .. code:: python